alefbt/PHP-Crawler/README.md

 Install It
 ==========
+0. `sudo apt-get install curl php5-curl php5` - Validate that you have this packages
 1. on /sql folder you will find `schema_create.sql` file run it in sql
 2. on /libs folder you will find  `config.php` you should configure as well
 3. give read + write + delete permissions to `/writable` folder